Schoonology/shuttle/README.md

  * IPC (`ipc://`)
  * TCP (`tcp://`)

-While these have not been tested, Shuttle may also work over the following transports:
+While these have not been tested, Shuttle may also work over the following transports (as a result of ZeroMQ's support):

  * Intra-process (`inproc://`)
  * PGM (`pgm://`)